Home > Management > Remote work > Successful remote meetings

 • And so on.

 But more than these aspects, which are now often better mastered, it is the the host's attitude who will ensure the a climate that is both benevolent and effective.
 It is this attitude that will set the tone for the exchanges, by calibrating the verbal and non-verbal communication (volume of voice, calm flow, hand gestures, looks, smiles, etc.).
 It's precisely in these details (which are obviously not details, it goes without saying!) that the difference lies between transmitting information and getting people to accept it.
-And you can work on that too, especially with ORSYS!
+And that too is something you can work on, especially with ORSYS!

 ORSYS was quick to recognise the importance of this emerging managerial role, at the same time as the advent of videoconferencing.
-Over the past two years, we have supported hundreds of managers to help them successfully lead remote meetings.
+Over the past two years, we have helped hundreds of managers to successfully lead remote meetings.
 Thanks in particular to a 100% distance learning module with a 3.5 hour focus that this challenge has been met.

 Our expert